maydayv7/dotfiles/README.md

 </code></pre>
 *Save the keys `public.gpg` and `private.gpg` in a secure location*

-3. Authenticate `git-crypt` using your GPG keys using the command `git-crypt add-gpg-user` and copy the `$HOME/.gnupg` directory to `files/gpg` after performing the following commands: <pre><code>git remote rm origin rm -r .git-crypt files/gpg/{pubring.kbx,private-keys-v1.d}
+4. Authenticate `git-crypt` using your GPG keys using the command `git-crypt add-gpg-user` and copy the `$HOME/.gnupg` directory to `files/gpg`
-</code></pre>

-4. Make new `secrets` and `passwords` in the desired directories by appending the paths to `.sops.yaml` and then using the following command:
+5. Make new `secrets` and `passwords` in the desired directories by appending the paths to `.sops.yaml` and then using the following command (The `nixos` script can be used to simplify the process):
 *Replace* ***PATH*** *with the path to the `secret`* <pre><code>sops --config /etc/nixos/secrets/.sops.yaml -i <b><i>PATH</i></b></code></pre>

-5. Add device-specific configuration by creating a new file in [`devices`](./devices) (bear in mind that the name of the file must be same as the `HOSTNAME` of your device), and if required, hardware configuration using the `hardware.modules` option
+6. Add device-specific configuration by creating a new file in [`devices`](./devices) (bear in mind that the name of the file must be same as the `HOSTNAME` of your device), and if required, hardware configuration using the `hardware.modules` option

-6. Finally, run `nixos-rebuild switch --flake /etc/nixos#HOSTNAME` (as `root`) to switch to the configuration!
+7. Finally, run `nixos-rebuild switch --flake /etc/nixos#HOSTNAME` (as `root`) to switch to the configuration!

 </details>